Amos Tutuola: The Palm Wine Drinkard

+Of all his novels, The Palm-Wine Drinkard remains his best and the least impeachable.
+This book, apart from the work of D. O. Fagunwa, who writes in Yoruba, is the earliest instance of the new Nigerian writer gathering multifarious experience under, if you like, the two cultures, and exploiting them in one extravagant, confident whole.

 The Palm-Wine Drinkard was followed by My Life in the Bush of Ghosts in 1954 and then several other books in which Tutuola continued to explore Yoruba traditions and folklore, although none of the subsequent works managed to match the success of The Palm Wine Drinkard.
 His 1958 work, The Brave African Huntress, was illustrated by Ben Enwonwu.